andy1516/hello-world/README.md

 # hello-world
-This is my first repository
+This is my first repository.
-I am a student at Southwest Career and Technical Academy
+I am a student at Southwest Career and Technical Academy.